Main Office: 20541 Pascal Way Lake Forest, CA 92630

 But it’s not just about collecting waste; it’s also about responsible disposal.
 As you discard materials, try to separate recyclable items from the general trash.
 Many renovation materials, such as metals, certain plastics, and clean wood, can be recycled.
 Setting up separate bins or areas for these recyclables ensures they don’t end up in landfills, promoting eco-friendly practices.

 Some discarded items, like old appliances or fixtures, might still be in working condition.
-Consider donating to local charities or organizations.
-Not only does this reduce waste, but it also helps support community members in need.
+Think about donating to local charities or organizations.
+It does not just reduce waste, but also helps support community members in need.

 Prepare for Daily Life Disruptions